Water.org: Corporate partnerships

 Water.org has partnered with corporate sponsors to promote awareness and raise funds.
 In this context, co-founder Matt Damon has been the face of advertising campaigns to promote Water.org in conjunction with products from major sponsors.

 In October 2011, Water.org received an $8 million grant from the PepsiCo Foundation to scale up WaterCredit, tying in with the Aquafina and Ethos Water brands of bottled water owned by PepsiCo and Starbucks.

 Stella Artois became a Water.org partner in 2015.
 In January 2018, their new commercial, which premiered during the NFL Super Bowl, encouraged viewers to contribute to the work of Water.org by purchasing a limited-edition Stella Artois "blue chalice", imprinted with an embellished blue version of the brand's logo.
 Each purchase would help Water.org provide up to five years of clean water for one person in the developing world.

 In October 2021, a new partnership was announced with the cryptocurrency trading platform Crypto.com, whereby Water.org was to receive a $1 million donation.
 The announcement quoted Damon as saying, "Crypto.com gave us this great donation, which is amazing.
 The money that I make for the commercials to promote them, I give 100% of that to Water.org as well.
 So, it's millions of dollars coming in to us.
 The thing that we really are proud of with what we're doing and where it relates to Crypto.com is the self-determination piece, because it's about giving people more power.
 It's about just creating an environment where people can help themselves."

+Janji works with water.org in Haiti.